On-Premises Software

 What is On-Premises Software?

-On-premises software is software that is installed and run on a customer's own computers or servers, rather than being accessed over the internet through a cloud-based service like SaaS.
+On-premises software is software installed and run on your own computers or servers, rather than being accessed over the internet through a cloud service.

 On-premises software has several advantages over cloud-based SaaS alternatives:

-1. Control: On-premises software gives customers more control over their data, as it is stored and managed on their own servers.
+1. Control: Your data is stored and managed on your own servers.

-4. Data privacy: On-premises software can be more secure than SaaS, as it doesn't rely on third-party providers to store and protect data.
+4. Data privacy: It does not rely on a third party to store and protect your data.

-7. Performance: On-premises software can be faster and more reliable than SaaS, as it runs on dedicated hardware, and the resources are not shared with other customers.
+7. Performance: It runs on dedicated hardware not shared with other customers.

 Related Terms